burn2hell/blackmagic-web-presenter-scheduler-client/README.md

 Scheduler Client for Blackmagic Web Presenter.
 - A Python Client that makes use of Blackmagic Web Presenter Ethernet Protocol.
-- A Python Server that simulates the output of Blackmagic Web Presenter.
+- A Python Server that simulates the ethernet protocol of Blackmagic Web Presenter.

 Blackmagic Web Presenter: https://www.blackmagicdesign.com/nl/products/blackmagicwebpresenter